hunterpaulson/hunterpaulson.github.io/content/index.md

 lang: en
 ---

-hello explorer, welcome to my light cone.
+hello navigator, welcome to my light cone.

 if you have made it here, feel free to take a look around or reach out.